benlumia007/ecclesiastical/readme.md

 ## Requirements
 There are few things that we will need to begin.

-- WordPress 5.0 or higher
+- WordPress 4.9 or higher
-- PHP 5.6 or higher ( PHP 7.0 or higher is recommended )
+- PHP 5.6 or higher ( PHP 7.4 is recommended )
 - Git
 - Composer